National Conference and AGM

 Our National Conference and Annual General Meeting brings together Amnesty members from around the UK.
 It usually takes place over two days in April when we come together to be inspired, to learn about Amnesty’s work and to make decisions about the future.

-The AGM is for all members of Amnesty International UK Section.
+The AGM is for all members of Amnesty International United Kingdom Section.
 If you’re not a member but want to come to an AGM, join Amnesty as a member today.

 What happens at the National Conference and AGM?